parport0/parport0.github.io/ddmi.md

 	input de,  // video data enable, to choose between CD (when VDE=0) and VD (when VDE=1) output reg [9:0] encoded
 	);

-	// Refer to the DVI specification!
-	// For version 1.0 this is page 29.
-	// The following comments refer to the diagram in the spec.

 	// The "data stream disparity" register
 	reg signed [5:0] cnt_t_1 = 0;